Journalism Trainee Schemes 2020: Disruption caused by pandemic

 Publishers hit pause on training and work experience

-The Sun’s News Academy, which supports some 20 students aged 16-21 from a variety of backgrounds, is not going ahead this year, although it is expected to return next summer.
+Sun and Times publisher News UK’s News Academy, a week of hands on experience for 20 students aged 16-21 from a variety of backgrounds, is not going ahead this year, although it is expected to return next summer.

 The tabloid is not considering work experience applications at the moment.

-However The Sun’s new trainee scheme, which launched last year to welcome applicants “from all walks of life” with or without degrees, did take on trainees this year and will continue in 2021.
+However The Sun’s trainee scheme, which launched last year and welcomes applicants “from all walks of life” with or without degrees, did take on trainees this year and will continue in 2021.

 Kiro Evans, 21, from east London, one of the crop of Sun trainees who joined the newsroom in early February, said it had been “a strange start to life in journalism” under the pandemic, adding: “Every rule and convention I had previously assumed has been ripped up by one unexpected virus.